josh-hrr/newBeginningTwo/README.md

 - Go back to your github repository
 - Create a pull request to merge your changes with master branch

+# Dependencies you will need to install

+- npm install
+- npm install react

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).